Battle of Plaman Mapu: Battle

-Plaman Mapu was a tiny Malaysian village situated only half a mile behind the western part of the border between Sarawak and Kalimantan.
-There the British had established a base for 'B' Company of the Parachute Regiment.
+Plaman Mapu was a tiny Malaysian village situated less than 2 km behind the western part of the border between Sarawak and Kalimantan.
+There the British had established a base for 'B' Company of the 2nd Battalion, the Parachute Regiment.
 Apart from the two 3-inch mortars stationed there, the place had little strategic value beyond serving a lookout point for the detection of Indonesian raiders crossing the border.
 By the low standards of the makeshift British jungle bases, it was fairly well defended, being equipped with aforementioned mortars, an interconnected trench network, and a command bunker, with supporting artillery weapons within range of the base to supply cover.
 The defenders of the base, by contrast, were wholly unprepared for combat.
 The undermanned 'B' Company had recently been supplied with a platoon of inexperienced troopers who had little experience with jungle warfare.
 Due to the intensity of recent fighting, the base commander, Lieutenant Colonel Ted Eberhardie, had only been able to spare a few of the new men for a training course in such combat at Singapore, but one of those was Sergeant Major John Williams, who would play a crucial role in the coming battle.

 Tension had been building among the base's staff in recent days, and most suspected that an attack would come against one of the border stations in the near future.
 Ample evidence of the coming attack was discovered by British patrols, but signs of enemy troop movements were disregarded and newly cleared positions were mistaken for ambush sites.
 Thus the base was continually left with the bare minimum number of men as the majority that could be spared went out on patrol.
 As a result of these conditions, only 36 men were present in the base in the early morning hours of 27 April 1965 when it came under ferocious attack by 150 to 400 Indonesian troops, supported by artillery and rocket fire.
 Immediately, the Indonesians swarmed into one segment of the trenches and destroyed one of the two mortars.